Titan-C/slaveparticles/docs/slavespin.rst

    2N<d^\dagger d> =  \mathcal{Z}^{-1} \sum_{Q=0}^{2N} \binom{2N}{Q} Q e^{\beta(U/2(Q-N)^2 -\mu Q)}

-As shown in the next plot, the slave spin approximation is capable of recovering the coulomb ocupation ladder, for the isolated atom with degenerate fermions in spin and orbital.
+As shown in the next plot, the slave spin approximation is capable of recovering the coulomb occupation ladder, for the isolated atom with degenerate fermions in spin and orbital.
 The approximation works best around half-filling.

 .. plot::  degenerate_2orb_filling.py